IMPACT Academy FAQ

 When do Impact Academies Meet?

-Impact Academies meet on Tuesdays and Thursdays during Academy Block (2:20-3:30).
-Friday B Days will be used for the following: Town Hall meetings, guest speakers, class meetings, spirit events, additional Impact Academy meetings.
+HS Impact Academies meet on Tuesdays and Thursdays during one hour Academy Blocks.
+Friday B Days (Seminar Block) will be used for the following: Town Hall meetings, guest speakers, class meetings, spirit events, additional Impact Academy meetings.
 Students and faculty can stick with the same Impact Academy for both Tuesday and Thursday, or join one Academy on Tuesday and a different one on Thursday.

 What do students do in their Impact Academy?